Skip to main content

 You can read about your right to erasure and other information rights on our website.

-What should I do if I’m not happy with how an organisation has handled your personal information
+What should I do if I’m not happy with how an organisation has handled my personal information

 If you’re unhappy with the way an organisation has handled your information, you should usually complain to them first.
 Most organisations will want to put things right, so giving them the opportunity to look into your complaint may help to address your concerns.
 You can find more information on how to do this, including a template letter that can help you, in the Raising a complaint with an organisation section of our website.